At0mn1yIvan/unnmarkup/README.md

 # unnmarkup

-This is a repository that presents a project of a website for marking cardiograms with the support of the National Research Nizhny Novgorod State University named after N. I. Lobachevsky.
+This is a repository that presents a project of a web service for marking cardiograms with the support of the National Research Nizhny Novgorod State University named after N. I. Lobachevsky.